manq2010/leaderboard/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks for my coding partners to assisting with concepts of API

 ## 📝 License